marianopolis-ai/marianopolis-ai-website/content/about-us.md

 This club is **beginner-friendly** and aims to provide quality education and fun to all those who are interested in artificial intelligence.

-We hope you have a wonderful time at the Marianopolis AI Club!
+We hope you have a great time at the Marianopolis AI Club!
+Join our discord below: https://discord.gg/7ZKTPh2NzH